 The I-94 is the official arrival/departure record noted at the Port of Entry.
 The I-94 is often needed when applying for employment, driver's license or social security card and opening bank accounts.
 I-94 cards are no longer issued at the Port of Entry.
 Instead, students can access their I-94 card online by visiting www.cbp.gov/I94

 When you successfully complete your studies at one educational institution, you are given a 60 day grace period.
 This means that within 60 days you must enroll in another institution, change your status, OR return to your home country.
 If you stay longer than 60 day grace period, you are considered an “overstay” and out of status.
 Students who drop out of school or who are out of status are not given a 60 day grace period.

-If an international student falls out of status, they must apply for reinstatement through the US DHS.
+If an international student falls out of status, he/she must apply for reinstatement through the US DHS.
 DHS will review the application and decide if the student can be given a new I- 20 and remain in the United States.
-Due to the new laws, it is becoming more difficult to get reinstated and that is why it is VERY important to maintain your student status at all times!